-The Roman Guy (also known as The Tour Guy), offer a full day small group tour from Rome to Pompeii including free time in Sorrento.
-Your group of no more than 18 people will travel to Pompeii by mini coach where you are shown the sights of Pompeii by an archaeologist.
+This small group tour from Rome to Pompeii includes a full guided tour of Pompeii and free time in Sorrento.
+Your group will travel to Pompeii by mini coach where you are shown the sights of Pompeii by an archaeologist.
 After exploring the site, you transfer to Sorrento where you can enjoy the relaxing seaside vibes and views before returning to Rome.

 This is a full day (12 hour) tour departing from Rome at 07:00am and there are daily departures.

 This is a well designed (but most of all fun) tour delivered by passionate guides who bring the stories and history of Pompeii to life.

 - Tour leader plus archaeologist led tour of Pompeii